 Experience Georgian life at first hand

-On Sundays, family visitors can borrow one of our exciting new explorer bags to help them delve into the nooks and crannies of the house and garden.
+On Sundays, families can borrow Explorer Bags full of trails, tools and toys to help them delve into the nooks and crannies of the house and garden.

 When you go round the house, look out for some unique artworks made from found objects by the staff, who have been accessing their inner ‘wild child’.